ImageMagick/ImageMagick/SECURITY.md

 # Security Policy

 It is strongly recommended to establish a [security policy](https://imagemagick.org/script/security-policy.php) suitable for your local environment before utilizing ImageMagick.
+There is also a [development container](https://containers.dev/) available in the `.devcontainer/security` folder that can be used to verify that the security issue can be reproduced with the latest source code and the suggested security policy.

 ## Supported Versions